"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 The Revival: Backpropagation (1986)

-The one who solved the "however" was Backpropagation by Rumelhart, Hinton, and Williams.
+The "however" was solved by Rumelhart, Hinton, and Williams with backpropagation.

-A multi-layer network is multiple perceptrons connected together.
-Each perceptron has its own weights, grouped into layers.
+A multilayer network is multiple perceptrons connected together.
+Each perceptron has its own weights, grouped by layer.

-The middle Layer 2 in this figure is called a hidden layer.
-"Hidden" doesn't mean something is being concealed.
-The input layer is where users pass data, the output layer is where users receive results——both are "visible" to the user.
-The middle layers, on the other hand, are internal workspaces that users don't directly touch.
-Not visible from the outside, hence "hidden."
+In this figure, the middle Layer 2 is called a hidden layer.
+Being "hidden" doesn't mean something is concealed.
+The input layer is where users feed data; the output layer is where users receive results——both are "visible" to the user.
+Meanwhile, the middle layer is an internal workspace that users don't directly touch.
+Because it's not visible from outside, it's "hidden."

-When layers increase, what increases is these hidden layers.
+When layers are added, it is these hidden layers that increase.
 There is always exactly one input layer and one output layer.
-How many hidden layers are stacked between them is "the depth of the network," and this is the meaning of "deep" in "deep learning."
+How many hidden layers are stacked between them is "the depth of the network," and this is what "deep" means in "deep learning."
 This concept of "hidden" will reappear in Chapter 5, so keep it in mind.

 The flow of learning is intuitive:

-1. Initialize all weights with random values (if not random, all neurons would learn the same thing)
+- Initialize all weights with random values (without randomness, all neurons learn the same thing)

-2. Input data, pass through all layers, produce a prediction ("this image is a cat")
+- Input data, pass it through all layers, and produce a prediction ("This image is a cat")

-4. Track backward from output to input "which weights contributed to this mistake"
+- Trace backward from output to input "which weights contributed to this error"

-5. Slightly adjust each weight according to its contribution (weights are overwritten; no snapshots remain)
+- Adjust each weight slightly according to its contribution (weights are overwritten; no snapshots remain)

 Only the final output knows the correct answer.
 No one knows "what the intermediate layers should correctly output."
-There is no correct answer for "the correct edge detection result of Layer 1 for a cat image."
+"The correct edge detection result of Layer 1 for a cat image"——there's no correct answer for that.

-So the error signal is propagated backward from output.
-Using the mathematical chain rule——the principle that "if A affects B, and B affects C, then A's effect on C is found by multiplying the two effects"——the responsibility of each layer is calculated in sequence.
+So the error signal is propagated backward from the output.
+Using the mathematical chain rule——the principle that "if A influences B and B influences C, then A's influence on C is the product of the two effects"——the responsibility of each layer is calculated in sequence.

 Forward pass (left → right):